Bridget McCaleb, Catalyst & CEO

 Paul Presson, Vice President (Army, Air Force and Space)

 Paul Presson serves as Sentar’s VP of the Army, Air Force and Space Business Unit.
 Paul was active in the United States Air Force for just over nine years, after which he served Jacobs for over twenty-three years.
 Paul’s positions have been wide-ranging, including assisting with helpdesk, computer systems, network devices, and VOIP systems.
 In his career, Paul has managed multiple IT teams in software development and efforts to obtain CMMI level 3 in Development.
 He holds multiple certifications, including PMP, CSM, and CISSP.
 His supported customers include various U.S. Army clients, NASA, and most recently the Missile Defense Agency.
 When asked about what he looks forward to most in his position, he says, “I look forward to helping advance the Sentar 2.0 strategy where we ‘build upon our successes and our culture to become the converged cyber company our connected world demands’.”

-Vincent Mihalik, Vice President (ICS & Cyber Consultancy)
+Vincent Mihalik, Vice President (Cyber Risk & Compliance Solutions)